Struggling with your toddler not listening and behaving? You’re not alone. Discover 10 things to do to get kids to listen without yelling.

 That way, your toddler isn’t inundated with all the things she can’t or shouldn’t do.
 Instead, she’s filled with ideas and instructions on exactly what she can.

 I’m a fan of talking to kids in a normal way, even similar to how we’d talk to other adults.
 That said, simplifying how we talk and what we say can work wonders with a toddler not listening.

-These days, when I truly want them to understand what I’m saying, I make sure of two things.
-First, I give instructions one at a time so they can focus on just that one task.
-And second, I trim my words and only say what needs to be said.
+These days, when I truly want them to understand what I’m saying, I give instructions one at a time so they can focus on just that one task.
+Then, I trim my words and only say what I need to.

-How and what we say plays a huge role in whether kids listen and follow through, or simply glaze their eyes and stay put.
-Be clear with what you need your toddler to do, both in giving instructions and the words you use.
+How and what you say plays a huge role in whether your toddler either listens and follows through, or simply glazes his eyes and stay put.
+Be clear with what you need him to do, both in giving instructions and the words you use.

 7. Praise your toddler’s positive behavior

 The previous tips all involved corrective measures—in other words, what to do when your toddler isn’t listening.
 This one, however, is a preventive measure: how to encourage her to listen moving forward.

 One of the best ways to do that is to praise her positive behavior.
 Acknowledge all the other times she does listen, instead of only admonishing her when she doesn’t.

 It’s easy to forget all the other times she listens when you focus on correcting the times she doesn’t.
 But by acknowledging how well she behaves, the more likely she’ll continue that positive behavior.
 After all, she’ll want to keep doing the actions that get attention, whether positive or negative.

 Even if it feels like she gives you more trouble than not, I’m certain there are pockets in the day when she’s behaving well.
 It might be when she came to the dining table all on her own without you reminding her.
 She was gentle with the dog, or shared toys with a friend.